htso/Algo-Strategy-Backtesting/README.md

     pbo = PBO(Lambda)
     [1] 0.4126984

-So, there is a 41% probability of overfitting.
-High PBO is a warning of overfitting, but it alone may not be sufficient to reject a model.
+So, there is a 41% probability that the procedure you used has led to an overfitted model.
+High PBO is a warning of overfitting, but it alone may not be sufficient to reject the model.
 There are cautionary tales with regard to its proper usage, which I'll write about in a separate blog.
 Here is the histogram of Lambda.

 ![lambdadistrib](https://user-images.githubusercontent.com/5498043/45640714-3ac2a500-ba68-11e8-957e-fd61f08bf00d.png)